Cannaregio

 Do Miss

-Pretty much anything the guidebooks describe as ‘mustn't miss’.
+Pretty much anything the guidebooks describe as ‘don't miss’.